 What drugs do the cartels traffic?

-Mexican drug trafficking organizations (DTOs) are the largest foreign suppliers of heroin, methamphetamines, and cocaine to the United States, according to the U.S. Drug Enforcement Administration.
-Mexican suppliers are responsible for most heroin and methamphetamine production, while cocaine is largely produced in Bolivia, Colombia, and Peru, and then transported through Mexico.
-Mexican cartels are also leading manufacturers and suppliers of Fentanyl, a synthetic opioid many times more potent than heroin.
-U.S. seizures of the drug have soared in the last five years.
+Mexican drug trafficking organizations are the largest foreign suppliers [PDF] of heroin, methamphetamine, and cocaine to the United States, according to the U.S. Drug Enforcement Administration (DEA).
+Mexican suppliers are responsible for most heroin and methamphetamine production, while cocaine is largely produced in Bolivia, Colombia, and Peru and then transported through Mexico.
+Mexican cartels are also leading manufacturers of fentanyl, a synthetic opioid many times more potent than heroin.
+U.S. seizures of the drug have soared in recent years.

 Which are the largest cartels?

 Mexico’s drug cartels are in a constant state of flux.
 Over the decades, they have grown, splintered, forged alliances, and battled one another for territory.
 The cartels that pose the most significant threat to the United States, according to a 2018 DEA report [PDF], are: